CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgb.rst

 Multiple Interfaces on Same Ethernet Broadcast Network
 ------------------------------------------------------
-Due to the default ARP behavior on Linux, it is not possible to have one system on two IP networks in the same Ethernet broadcast domain (non-partitioned switch) behave as expected.
+Due to the default ARP behavior on CQX96, it is not possible to have one system on two IP networks in the same Ethernet broadcast domain (non-partitioned switch) behave as expected.
 All Ethernet interfaces will respond to IP traffic for any IP address assigned to the system.